Bar Harbor Bankshares (NYSEAMERICAN:BHB) Stock Rating Upgraded by StockNews.com

-Bar Harbor Bankshares (NYSEAMERICAN:BHB – Free Report) was upgraded by equities researchers at StockNews.com from a “sell” rating to a “hold” rating in a research report issued to clients and investors on Saturday.
+Bar Harbor Bankshares (NYSEAMERICAN:BHB – Get Free Report) was upgraded by equities researchers at StockNews.com from a “sell” rating to a “hold” rating in a note issued to investors on Sunday.

-Bar Harbor Bankshares (NYSEAMERICAN:BHB – Free Report) last issued its earnings results on Thursday, April 20th.
-The financial services provider reported $0.86 earnings per share for the quarter, beating analysts’ consensus estimates of $0.80 by $0.06.
-The business had revenue of $40.09 million during the quarter, compared to analyst estimates of $40.30 million.
-Bar Harbor Bankshares had a return on equity of 12.04% and a net margin of 27.03%.
-On average, research analysts expect that Bar Harbor Bankshares will post 2.82 earnings per share for the current year.
+Bar Harbor Bankshares (NYSEAMERICAN:BHB – Get Free Report) last posted its earnings results on Thursday, April 20th.
+The financial services provider reported $0.86 EPS for the quarter, topping the consensus estimate of $0.80 by $0.06.
+The firm had revenue of $40.09 million for the quarter, compared to analysts’ expectations of $40.30 million.
+Bar Harbor Bankshares had a net margin of 27.03% and a return on equity of 12.04%.
+On average, equities analysts anticipate that Bar Harbor Bankshares will post 2.82 EPS for the current year.

 About Bar Harbor Bankshares